AtomicBillyGruff/stereotypical-hacker-musclemem/README.md

 Good for memorizing payloads and other inforamtion.
 Remember, It takes a lot longer to read and writer than it does to simply write! (or something like that)

+### disclaimer
+- AtomicBillyGruff is not responsible for carpal tunnel that may occur